 - Students should learn about how the country/program has responded to COVID-19 (e.g., testing availability, quarantines, and treatment facilities).

-- Students should review their host country’s Ministry of Foreign Affairs and/or Embassy website for detailed entry requirements.
-In rare cases, countries may limit entry based on the traveler’s citizenship and where the student has been pre-arrival – including countries that the student has recently visited or transited through en route.
+- Students should review their host country’s Ministry of Foreign Affairs and/or Embassy website for entry requirements.

 - Insurance: Pace mandates that students going abroad for a semester purchase Pace-arranged international travel insurance to cover them for the duration of their study abroad program.
-Under the Pace-arranged international emergency insurance, the cost of COVID testing is only covered if ordered by a doctor as part of a course of treatment for a student experiencing COVID symptoms.
 Insurance does not cover costs associated with quarantine due to COVID-19, nor does it offer any coverage should a student be set to go abroad and the foreign border closes which prohibits their travel.

-- Vaccine: Though no longer required by Pace, our strongest recommendation for anyone going abroad in the Spring term is to be fully COVID-compliant before they leave the U.S.
+- Vaccine: Though no longer required by Pace, we strongly recommend that anyone going abroad be COVID-compliant before they leave the U.S.

 - Health risks: Pace students must be aware of their personal medical needs and risk tolerance, and understand that Pace University has no control over the healthcare environment and infrastructure within host countries abroad.
 It is the student's responsibility to understand how to receive treatment for COVID-related symptoms or any other illness within their host country, supported by the host institution's/program staff abroad.